-After working through this chapter, you should be able to use 2-table verbs of dplyr to:
+After working through this chapter, you should be able to use two-table verbs of dplyr to:

-- perform various mutating joins on 2 tables;
+- perform various mutating joins on two tables;

-- perform various filtering joins on 2 tables;
+- perform various filtering joins on two tables;

-- combine the cases of 2 tables with set operations; and
+- combine the cases of two tables with set operations; and

-The same procedure can be applied repeatedly to generalize beyond situations that only contain 2 tables.
-Take a look at Page 2 of the R Studio Cheat Sheet on Data transformation to check which commands you are now familiar with and which others you can still discover in the future:
+The same procedure can be applied repeatedly to generalize beyond situations that only contain two tables.
+Take a look at the second page of the RStudio cheatsheet on Data transformation to check which commands you are now familiar with and which others you can still discover in the future:

 Let’s test our knowledge and skills on joining tables by completing the following exercises.